ivan-kleshnin/unredux/README.md

 #### NodeJS

 1. Create some `.js` file in the project root.
-2. In that file import from `./vendors/ramda`, `./vendors/rxjs` to get the same code as in Browser.
+2. In that file import from `./vendors/ramda`, `./vendors/kefir` to get the same code as in Browser.
 3. Run you file with `$ babel-node <scriptName.js>` instead of `$ node <scriptName.js>`.

+*Note: temporarilty complexity before we're able to publish `vendors/ramda` and `vendors/kefir` to NPM.*

 ### Prerequisites